Mis à jour : 18 oct. 2020

 About AxxNox Self Defence Skills and Tradecraft Magazine

-AxxNox self-defense www.AxxNox.com training that focuses on personal-defense industry, education, news coverage, article stories.
+AxxNox self-defense www.AxxNox.com training magazine that focuses on personal-protection industry, education, news coverage, article stories.
 AxxNox represents numerous thought leaders and subject matter experts from a wide range of backgrounds.
 Our goal is to provide evidence-based analysis that can help men and women avoid and respond to a real-life crisis.
 The online magazine creates, curates, and reviews various types of self-defense skills and tradecraft.
-Education, techniques, and tips are delivered in quick how-to guides and videos.
+Education, techniques, and tips are delivered in quick how-to guides and videos